what is a digital world?

 website universe in relation to a digital world

-I think of my website as my digital universe: a wall-less container for all of my projects and offerings, I then think of the individual projects and offerings as the digital worlds that are in orbit around my website universe.
+I think of my website as my digital universe: an ever-expanding container for all of my projects and offerings, and my individual projects and offerings as the digital worlds that are in orbit around my website universe.

-My website universe is the public-facing portal — a freshly painted front door that opens onto various paths and their corresponding digital worlds
+My website universe is the public-facing portal — a front door that opens onto various paths and their corresponding digital worlds

-Each digital world has its own atmosphere, its own rules of gravity, its own seasons and rhythms and cycles — all of which are connected to our own seasons, rhythms, and cycles
+Each digital world has its own atmosphere, its own rules of gravity, its own seasons and rhythms and cycles — all of which are connected to my own internal seasons, rhythms, and cycles

 An example of my own digital world

-A Home for Creating is somewhere that can be shaped and reshaped, built and rebuilt, designed and redesigned, expanding and contracting as I move through seasons of outward expression and inward incubation
+A Home for Creating is one of these orbiting worlds, somewhere that can be shaped and reshaped, built and rebuilt, designed and redesigned, expanding and contracting as I move through seasons of outward expression and inward incubation.

 It's a living archive of all of my past and current experiments, ideas, interests, emotions, resources, art, writing, findings, and pivots